jucian0/posts/building-forms-in-reactjs-2.md

 ### But, what it's means?

-First of all, higher-order function is extensively used in javascript, you probably are using it's even if you don't know.
+Higher-order function is extensively used in javascript, you probably are using it's even if you don't know.

 > Higher-Order function is a function that receives a function as an argument or returns the function as output.